Yakima Canutt: Ramrod

 Canutt tried to get into directing; he was growing older and knew his stunting days were numbered.
 Harry Joe, Canutt's second son, was born in January 1937.
-Brothers Joe and Tap would later get work as stuntmen with their father.
+Brothers Joe and Tap later got work as stuntmen with their father.

 In 1938, Republic Pictures started expanding into bigger pictures and budgets.
 Canutt's mentor and action director for the 1925 Ben-Hur, Breezy Eason, was hired as second unit director, and Canutt to coordinate and ramrod the stunts.
 For Canutt, this meant not only hiring stuntmen and doing some stunts himself, but also laying out the action for the director and writing additional stunts.

 John Ford hired Canutt on John Wayne's recommendation for Stagecoach, where Canutt supervised the river-crossing scene as well as the Indian chase scene, did the stagecoach drop, and doubled for Wayne in the coach stunts.
 For safety during the stagecoach drop stunt, Canutt devised modified yokes and tongues to give extra handholds and extra room between the teams.
 Ford told him that whenever Ford made an action picture and Canutt wasn't working elsewhere, he was on Ford's payroll.
 Also in 1939, Canutt doubled Clark Gable in the burning of Atlanta in Gone With the Wind.
 He also appeared as a renegade accosting Scarlett O'Hara (Vivien Leigh) as she crosses a bridge in a carriage driving through a shantytown.